aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Convolutional Neural Network Interpretation

 The activations out of each convolutional layer can be interpreted as an extracted feature map of the input image, and the number of activations are determined by the number of convolutional filters specified in that layer.
 When all these activations are summed up with weights corresponding to a certain prediction, we get the _class activation map_ (CAM) which can be used as a heatmap illustrating the importance of different areas of the input image, or how much attention the model paid to different zones of the image in order to make that prediction.
-These can be achieved by using PyTorch hook.
+These can be achieved by using a PyTorch hook.

 ```python
 class HookCAM: